 As couples navigate through their fertility journey, some arrive at the diagnosis of infertility and need to attempt pregnancy using in vitro fertilization (IVF).
-This generally starts with meeting with their physician and beginning the first steps of the process that include preparation, stimulation, and monitoring with their clinicians and nurses.
+(See a step-by-step intro to IVF.)
+This generally starts with meeting with their physician and beginning the first steps of the process, including preparation, stimulation, and monitoring with their clinicians and nurses.

 The scientist who combines the sperm and egg and helps the resulting embryos to grow in a controlled environment is called an embryologist.
 Access to the laboratory or embryologists in most clinics is limited.
-It is often not until a failed attempt or cycle that a patient would receive embryology observations, but often times the information is communicated or presented by the clinician.
+It is often not until a failed attempt or cycle that a patient receives embryology observations, but the information is often communicated or presented by the clinician.

 1. Every Embryo is Different

-Every egg, sperm and the resulting combination of the two are different.
+Every egg, sperm, and the resulting combination of the two are different.
 That makes every attempt at IVF using different gametes a different experience.
-When the average infertility patient comes into the clinic, they might imagine a grocery store where they open a container of a dozen eggs and each one looks perfect or the same.
+When the average infertility patient comes into the clinic, they might imagine a grocery store where they open a container of a dozen eggs, and each one looks perfect or the same.
 This is not the case with human eggs.

 From the embryologist’s eyes, each egg looks different, but we can’t see the DNA with a microscope to select the “good” eggs.
 Each egg is aspirated from a different follicle.
 Vaginal ultrasounds can predict or indicate how many follicles are growing and what the measuring sizes are each day when medications are delivered into the body at standardized doses.

 There is a range of ideal follicular size, but that ideal is different for each human (just like body temperature).
 Not every egg is meant to make a baby, just like not every sperm will fertilize an egg.
 If you factor in the same variables, you can see that every embryo is very different.

 2. Embryologists Can't Repair Eggs

 Women are born with all of the eggs they will have throughout their life.
-Embryologists will care and nurture your gametes, but cannot repair or make an embryo better by culturing it in the laboratory.
-Eggs are made when the female is in utero around 18-20 weeks gestation.
+Embryologists will care and nurture your gametes but cannot repair or make an embryo better by culturing it in the laboratory.
+Eggs are made when the female is in utero, around 18-20 weeks gestation.
 Therefore, eggs are the same age as the woman’s biological age.

-On the other hand, most men make sperm daily and on average are only 3 months old.
-Their daily health and choices can affect an ejaculate 60 to 90 days later.
-Having your clinician tune up you and your partner’s health a few months before your attempt might give you and your partner time to get your emotional, physical and financial health in order to optimize your attempt.
+On the other hand, most men make sperm daily and, on average, are only 3 months old.
+Their daily health and choices can affect ejaculate 60 to 90 days later.
+Having your clinician tune-up you and your partner’s health a few months before your attempt might give you and your partner time to get your emotional, physical, and financial health to optimize your attempt.

 3. Everyone’s IVF Journey and Outcome Are Different

 It is important to keep in mind that everyone's IVF journey and outcomes are different.
 Because of this, contrasting and comparing your experience to the experiences of others may not truly be as beneficial as it may seem on the surface.
-Undergoing IVF is emotional and painful and this is why I encourage patients to reach out to professionals, fertility coaches, or counselors if they find the stress overwhelming or their relationship challenged.
+Undergoing IVF is emotional and painful.
+This is why I encourage patients to reach out to professionals, including fertility coaches or counselors, if they find the stress overwhelming or their relationship challenged.
 Ultimately, choosing someone you trust to confide in is the key.

 4. There Are No Magic Numbers That Will Guarantee Success

 As clinicians, we get many calls from patients upset that they did not have the same outcome as another patient or what they expected.
-This can stem from a semen analysis results to the number of eggs retrieved during an IVF cycle or egg aspiration.
+This can stem from semen analysis results to the number of eggs retrieved during an IVF cycle or egg aspiration.
 You are you.
-You clinician will give you indicators if your result is unexpected or clinically significant.
+Your clinician will give you indicators if your result is unexpected or clinically significant.

-That being said, if you only produce grade C embryos and experience failure in your first attempt, that information may help your clinician (and therefore you and your partner) recommend if your physical, emotional, or financial investment in another attempt may be better invested in donor gametes or an alternative path for family expansion.
+That being said, if you only produce grade C embryos and experience failure in your first attempt, that information might guide your clinician to suggest that your physical, emotional, or financial investment in another attempt may be better invested in donor gametes or an alternative path for family expansion.

 5. Your Embryologist Wants The Best for You

-What happens in the IVF lab is technical and in some ways mysterious because there is no true recipe for success.
-Know that your IVF journey is unique and that while it is always good to be informed, don't mistake contrasting and comparing your experience against the experiences of others as reliable information.
+What happens in the IVF lab is technical and, in some ways, mysterious because there is no true recipe for success.
+Know that your IVF journey is unique.
+While it is always good to be informed, don't mistake contrasting and comparing your experience against the experiences of others as reliable information.